rdfostrich/article-jws2018-ostrich/content/evaluation.md

 Figures [15](#results-bearb-hourly-vm-sumary), [16](#results-bearb-hourly-dm-summary) and [17](#results-hourly-daily-vq-summary)
 show the query duration results for the BEAR-B queries on the complete BEAR-B-hourly dataset for all approaches.
 OSTRICH again outperforms Jena-based approaches in all cases.
-HDT-IC is faster for VM queries than OSTRICH, but HDT-CB is slower, except for the first 100 versions.
+HDT-IC is faster for VM queries than OSTRICH, but HDT-CB is significantly slower, except for the first 100 versions.
 For DM queries, OSTRICH is comparable to HDT-IC, and faster than HDT-CB, except for the first 100 versions.
-Finally, OSTRICH outperforms all HDT-based approaches for VQ queries.
+Finally, OSTRICH outperforms all HDT-based approaches for VQ queries by almost an order of magnitude.
 [Appendix C](#appendix-bear-b-hourly) contains the more detailed plots with the same conclusion as before that predicate-queries are slower.